CrappyBotDev/Drift/README.md

 # Examples
-Examples are provided in the form of a Chrome extensions.
+This repo is itself a Chrome extension example.
 To load it:

     open the Chrome browser
     go to the extensions page